parker0phil/parker0phil.github.io/_posts/2014-07-03-gap-stories.md

     [Could We: <Suggestions>]

 Everyone involved in product development should be able to contribute to solutions and this section allows for solution hypotheses.
 "Could We" underlines that this is a suggestion not an order.
 A very useful word when completing this section is "or" - sometimes just the process of suggesting and discussing different, competing, solutions leads to a better eventual outcome.
+This clause is optional.

 #### So that's it.
+GaP Stories.

     As a: <Persona>
     I Can't: <Gap/Problem>